telemachus3/telemachus-spec/docs/index.md

 # Telemachus Core Specification

 Welcome to the **Telemachus Core** documentation.
 This project defines an **open pivot format** for B2B telematics data (GNSS, IMU, CAN, Events, Context).
 It aims to unify fragmented data from providers (Geotab, Webfleet, Samsara, etc.) into a single, neutral schema.

+## ❓ Why Telemachus?

+- Open: A transparent and accessible format for all stakeholders.
+- Extensible: Designed to accommodate evolving telematics data types and sources.
+- Interoperable: Bridges diverse providers and systems under a unified schema.
+- Bridging science and business: Facilitates both research innovation and practical applications.

+## 👥 Who is it for?

+- Researchers: Access standardized data for analysis and modeling.
+- Developers/Integrators: Simplify integration with multiple telematics providers.
+- Fleet Operators/Insurers: Leverage consistent data for operations, monitoring, and risk assessment.

 ---